 An underbite is a class 3 malocclusion due to which your lower teeth protrude beyond your upper teeth.
 This jaw misalignment is also known as the reverse bite.

-According to a survey, while overbite is very commonly observed in about 70% of the population, only about 5 to 10% of people have an underbite of some kind.
+On the other hand, according to a survey, while overbite is very commonly observed in about 70% of the population, only about 5 to 10% of people have an underbite of some kind.

 Before getting into the details of how to fix underbite, let’s check out the following 4 most common causes of underbite teeth.